TASI-LAB/LACMUS/README.md

 - CelebA
 - Imagenet

-Notice that currently, we only provide code for Mnist dataset, and we will release code for other datasets soon.
+In this repository, we provide a demonstration for MNIST and will release all the code for other datasets.

 There is no need to download datasets, and they will automatically be downloaded when running the code.